 • Naturally sweetened with coconut sugar

-• Topped with a high-protein vegan cream cheese frosting (no powdered sugar!)
+• Topped with a high-protein cream cheese frosting (no powdered sugar!)

-They’re great for breakfast, snack, or dessert…basically whenever a carrot cake craving hits.
-If you’ve ever wanted to eat carrot cake for breakfast and feel good about it, this recipe is your moment!
+Healthy carrot cake muffins for breakfast?
+Yup.
+They’re perfect for breakfast, snack, dessert… basically whenever a carrot cake craving hits.
+So if you’ve ever wanted to eat carrot cake for breakfast and feel good about it, this recipe is your moment!

 — Megan